Hunndalen: Schools, kindergartens and leisure

 In the town are two schools, Blomhaug primary school with nearly 400 pupils and Vardal middle school.
 Hunndalen also has a number of kindergartens including Huskestua, Marka and Misjonshuset.

-Leisure Club "meeting place" that is open on Wednesdays is popular among the district's young people.
+The leisure club "meeting place" that is open on Wednesdays is popular among the district's young people.
 There is also a mini-pitch on Vardal field, some soccer fields and a playground located along Hunnselva in what is now called Elveparken.

-Business, Companies in Hunndalen
+Businesses and companies

 The settlement of those who want to look for car, is called Hunndalen Car Town.
-Three major grocery stores are also in the district in addition to the Lekeland and the new shopping center in Kallerud Trade Park.
+Three major grocery stores are also in the district, in addition to the Lekeland and the new shopping center in Kallerud Trade Park.